TeonLucas/tictactoe/README.md

 license_key: 'license key here',
 ```

-This project reports both APM and Browser metrics:
+The monitoring configuration includes both APM for Node.js, and Browser for the SPA.

 ### APM Metrics
 * Default Transaction events from the Node.js server
 * A custom attribute to identify each render of the index template